jnunez03/KaggleVisualization/README.md

 - I chose the axis in a way where outliers can be visible.
 Obviously, it takes away from the aesthetics and is likely unncessary, but this is for observational purposes!
 - (In reality, those dots way outside are outliers and don't need to be shown.
 There is a technique to calculate outliers beforehand and remove them from the plot)
 - You can also note which jobs have employees that are paid way above the normal pay and there are many jobs where all employees are paid within the IQR (Inter-Quartile Range) and display no outliers at all.
-- You can also note there are employees that are paid below the 25th percentile, which could be due to lack of experience and a host of other causes.
+- You can also note there are employees that are paid below the 25th percentile, which could be due to lack of experience and/or a host of other reasons.
 __________________________________________________________________________________________________________________
 # UPDATE 1.0!
 (3/10/2018) Fixed Variable!
 - I was able to correctly clean one of the variables in my data frame, so now I can look deeper into each job title such as teachers, firefighters, police, etc., and do further analysis.
 I could check for difference in pay vs experience working as well as distributions of pay for specific job titles, etc.